 Change Line 20-22 on page 129 as follows

-The CIR Taps field contains the CIR tap values, with one CIR tap value for each bit in the CIR Bitmap that is set to a binary-one, where each CIR tap consists of a signed 16-bit in-phase value and a signed 16-bit quadrature value, in that order.
+The CIR Taps field contains the CIR tap values, with one CIR tap value for each bit in the CIR Bitmap that is set to a binary-one, where each CIR tap consists of a signed 16-bit real component and a signed 16-bit imaginary component, in that order.
+The support of 10, 12, 14 for each real and imaginary component is optional.